siyangsun/bullet-hell-game/README.md

 ```

-Collisions between enemies and other objects are checked using the CollidingItems() member function.
+Collisions between enemies and other objects are checked in the CollidingItems() member function.

 ```void Enemy::check_collisions()
 {